 In the past, most literature points to a deep black irregular shaped mole as a typical representation of melanoma, and this is what we believe we should be looking for.
 But this is only one of the many ways melanoma can appear.
 Research has come a long way, and we now know that melanoma can present in different ways and in a variety of colours, including a flesh coloured lump.
 This is why we recommend that you go to a trained professional, such as your GP or a dermatologist, to get your skin screened for skin cancer.

 Melanoma develops due to a combination of certain personal risk factors.
 You are at risk if you have one or a few of the following:

 - A history of sunburn, especially in childhood or adolescence.

-- Family history of melanoma, or other skin cancers
+- A family history of melanoma, or other skin cancers.

-- High exposure to UV including working outdoors, seeking a tan, arc welding and tanning beds
+- High exposure to UV including from working outdoors, seeking a tan, arc welding or tanning beds.

 - Fair skin that burns easily and does not tan.

 It is important to know that melanoma can occur anywhere on the skin, even in areas that receive little or no sun exposure e.g. inside the mouth or on the soles of your feet or under the hair on your head.
 In darker–skinned people, melanomas can develop under the fingernails or toenails, palms of the hands, or soles of the feet.
 It is a little known fact that Bob Marley died from melanoma that started under the toenail of his big toe.

 Early detection is vital to stop melanoma developing.
 It is important to check your entire skin on a regular basis for new skin marks or changing moles.
 Book yourself an appointment with a GP or dermatologist to get it checked properly by a trained professional.
 In between appointments, get into the habit of checking yourself thoroughly.